 Non-majors may take as many history courses as time, program requirements and seats allow.
 There is a history minor available for interested students.
 Advanced history courses are especially appropriate for those majoring in social science fields.

 Students interested in working for museums, historical societies, or archives often need a history major as a first step toward their careers.
 The department’s bachelor of arts with a public history concentration introduces students to the specialized methods used by history professionals.
 History internships allow these students to explore historical careers and to gain valuable work experience while earning credit towards their degrees.
 This combination of training and on-the-job experience provides a solid foundation for students who wish to pursue the advanced degree often required for employment in these fields.

 History majors may also consider a writing profession.
 Media outlets, non-profit organizations, and business frequently hire history majors because they can research, think, organize, and communicate.
 Many other fields also look for these skills.

 Many of our students major in history to prepare to teach in middle and high schools.
 Ship’s BSEd prepares students for Comprehensive Social Studies certification in grades 7 through 12.

 Students in a wide variety of majors can benefit from a history minor.
 Such majors could include, but are not limited to, English, business, journalism and political science.

 For those who qualify, there is an active chapter of Phi Alpha Theta, the national history honorary society.
-This organization, dedicated to history, provides special opportunities for the department’s outstanding students,, such as participation in regional and national professional conferences.
-We also have an active History Club, open to any student who loves history, that organizes a variety of co-curricular activities and historical field trips for the department’s students and faculty.
+This organization, dedicated to history, provides special opportunities for the department’s outstanding students, such as participation in regional and national professional conferences.
+We also have an active History Club, open to any student who loves history, which organizes a variety of co-curricular activities and historical field trips for the department’s students and faculty.